 In early 2000, we launched Commvault Galaxy for backup and recovery, a storage industry award winner.
-In the years since, Commvault has forged numerous alliances with top software application and hardware vendors, such as Hitachi Vantara, Microsoft, Network Appliance, Fujitsu, Novell and Oracle, to enhance capabilities and to create a premiere suite of data and information management solutions.
+In the years since, Commvault has forged numerous alliances with top software application and hardware vendors, such as Hitachi Data Systems, Microsoft, Network Appliance, Fujitsu, Novell and Oracle, to enhance capabilities and to create a premiere suite of data and information management solutions.
 In 2002, we launched our single-platform technology that provides the foundation of our information management approach to storing, managing, and accessing data.
 In addition to Data Protection - Backup & Recovery, the subsequent release of our other software application technologies has increased our addressable market.
 Each software technology can be used individually or in combination with other technologies from our single platform suite.

-Historically, our software licenses have typically provided for a perpetual right to use our software and were sold on a per terabyte capacity basis, on a per-copy basis, as site licenses or as a solution set.
-During the fiscal year ended March 31, 2018, approximately 63% of software license revenue was sold on a capacity basis.
+Our software licenses typically provide for a perpetual right to use our software and are sold on a per terabyte capacity basis, on a per-copy basis, as site licenses or as a solution set.
+During the fiscal year ended March 31, 2017, approximately 69% of software license revenue was sold on a capacity basis.
 Capacity based software licenses provide our customers with unlimited licenses of specified software products based on a defined level of terabytes of data under management.
 As a result, when we sell our platform through a capacity license, certain of the various Commvault functionalities are bundled into one capacity based price.
+We anticipate that capacity based licenses will continue to account for the majority of our software license revenue for the near future.
 Site licenses give the customer the additional right to deploy the software on a limited basis during a specified term.
+Our primary solution sets in our software suite include virtual machine backup, recovery and cloud management; endpoint data protection; and email archive.
+These solution sets can be individually deployed or combined as part of a comprehensive data protection and information management solution.
+Our solution sets are generally sold on a per unit basis such as per virtual machine for our virtual machine backup, recovery and cloud management solution set; per mailbox for our email archive solution set and per user for our endpoint data protection solution set.